DhanunjayareddyPondugula/Final_Project_Essential_Programming/README.md

 1. Launch the application by running `hospital_app.py`.
 2. Select your role from the login screen.
 3. Use the provided interface to perform various tasks based on your role.
+4. Key statistics generated in the folder directly.

 ## Logging